fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/03_data_types/02_integers.md

 `int` can be surrounded by specific other keywords which modify the size and encoding.
 This can be used to change the possible value range and modify how it's interpreted.

 Because plain binary numbers represent sums of consecutive powers of 2 (1, 2, 4, 8, 16, ...) there is no built-in way to represent negative numbers.
 Representations which allow this are named *signed representations*, they usually do this by treating first bit as +/- sign and some addiional changes in intepretation.

+Note that at the machine instruction level, there is notion of type - only the size.
+8-bit, 16-bit, 32-bit data fields and such.
+It's the programmer who gives this data a meaningful interpretation.

 ### encoding